 On average, each of us has more than 90 passwords, and remembering them all just isn’t practical.
 It’s not surprising that so many people reuse the same ones.
-With 1Password, your Master Password is the only password you need to remember.
+With 1Password, your account password is the only password you need to remember.
 You can forget the rest.
 Make them long, random, and secure.
 They’re all safe inside 1Password, ready for you to fill with a click.

 To make sure we’re always making 1Password the best it can be for our customers, we regularly speak with people new to 1Password.
 Michael Fey, our Apple Team Lead, recently sat down with Melissa of the Your Mac Life podcast.
 Melissa asked us some amazing questions about 1Password, and we think they might help you too.

 How does 1Password work, and why should I be using it?

 All of us have accounts at multiple websites.
 Without a password manager, we invariably reuse passwords because we think nobody really cares about our accounts.
 But the problem isn’t that someone will hack into your favorite coffee shop account.
 The problem is that if you’re using the same password for your bank account, an attacker who gets your coffe shop password now has access to your bank account – and every other account where you’ve used the same password.